 (SOUNDBITE OF MUSIC)

 ARNOLD: And Kristin says there's a good rule of thumb here that a lot of experts talk about.
-This is tip number three.
+This is tip No. 3.
 We've got some numbers coming up here, but it's going to be OK.
 It's not that complicated.
 It's called 50-30-20.
-And Elizabeth Warren actually used to talk about this back when she was a Harvard professor, and she was looking into the pressures that middle-class families face.
-And all right.
-It's called 50-30-20.
+And Elizabeth Warren actually used to talk about this back when she was a Harvard professor and she was looking into the pressures that middle-class families face.
+And, all right, it's called 50-30-20.
 Here's how it works.